 - You’ll want to get the player.
-It can take time to download an open-source, stand-alone application, but it’s generally the best solution for working with 3DXML files.
+It can take time to download an open-source, standalone application, but it’s generally the best solution for working with 3DXML files.
 The Dassault Systèmes 3D XML Specifications and Player makes it possible to quickly view and adjust information-rich 3D models.

 How to open a 3DXML file.

 You can open 3DXML files with a range of software programs on Windows or Mac.
-If you have Dassault’s player, it’s easier, but some other programmes do let you simply drag and drop the file.
+If you have Dassault’s player, it’s easier, but some other programs do let you simply drag and drop the file.

 - Navigate to the saved file folder.